alfredodiaz53/big-bang/docs/guides/using-bigbang/style.md

 ##### Notable Exceptions
 > If a package name is two words and the additional words are less than four characters, consider it as part of the single name.
 Examples include "fluentbit" (technically "Fluent Bit") and "argocd" (technically "Argo CD").

+## Formatting YAML
+When formatting YAML files, follow these guidelines:

+- Indent using two spaces, not tabs.
+- Use camelCase and alphanumeric keys, without any special characters.
+- Ensure that all Kubernetes resource names, repository names, and namespaces are lowercase, alphanumeric, or hyphenated, using kebab-case.

 ## Structure Standardization
 For each package, ensure that the following items have the same name: